 Using the steps below, you can estimate how much money you can bring in based on your business and the events you plan to attend.

-And if you’re curious about which products are trending at craft shows in 2018, check out
+And if you’re curious about which products are craft show money makers and trending at craft shows in 2018, check out

 How much traffic an event gets will be an important number to determine how much money you can make at it.

 It can be hard to find how many shoppers an event gets and even then, without a counter, those numbers are estimates.

 But general numbers are still helpful and may be found through an event’s social media posts, interviews with the media or even on their website.

 You can also contact the organizer and ask for a rough estimate of traffic they’re expecting.

 And if they’re unable to provide those numbers, you can go by the very rough estimate of traffic I’m providing based on the size of the event.